maze logo

 It’s the moment you’ve been waiting for: the results are in.

-You’ve effectively written your UX survey questions, distributed the survey, and now you’ve got your feedback.
-All that’s left is to make sense of a vast amount of data and turn it into actionable insights.
-Easy, right?
+All that’s left is to make sense of a vast amount of data and turn it into actionable insights…

 Points to consider in your UX survey analysis

-Before diving into your data, you’ll want to consider a couple of things to help you optimize your approach for efficient and effective analysis.
+Before diving into your data, consider a few things to help you optimize your approach for efficient and effective analysis.

-At the beginning of designing your UX survey, you’ll have identified an overarching research plan, goal and project scope.
-When analyzing your data, you’ll need to revisit and remember these objectives you outlined at the start of the process.
-Doing so will help you spot relevant insights in your data and connect the strings together, bringing you closer to your goal.
+At the beginning of designing your UX survey, you’ll have identified an overarching research plan, goal, and project scope.
+When analyzing your data, you’ll need to revisit and remember the objectives you outlined at the start of the process.
+Doing so will help you spot relevant insights in your data and connect the dots, bringing you closer to your goal.

 Revisiting objectives will also help you prioritize the most relevant user issues.
-For example, if your goal is to increase clicks on your CTA button, then you’ll prioritize insights indicating users have trouble finding it, over insights on search bar functionality.
+For example, if your goal is to increase clicks on your CTA button, then you’ll prioritize insights indicating users have trouble finding the button over insights on search bar functionality.

 Qualitative vs. quantitative data analysis

-The type of data you’ve collected is another key concern that greatly impacts your approach and overall analysis technique and wider UX reporting.
+The type of data you’ve collected is another key concern that impacts your approach and overall analysis technique, and wider UX reporting.

-Qualitative data is verbose.
+Qualitative data is descriptive.
 It’s crucial for a deeper, more nuanced understanding of your users.
 Analyzing qualitative feedback from open-ended questions involves identifying key themes, concepts, narratives, and observations.

-On the other hand, quantitative data is numerical.
-It’s ideal for precise, measurable results and hypothesis testing on your chosen UX survey subject.
-Analyzing this data includes comparing variables like usability metrics, and calculating averages, means, and percentages.
+Quantitative data is numerical.
+It’s ideal for precise, measurable results and hypotheses testing on your chosen UX survey subject.
+Analyzing this data includes comparing variables like usability metrics and calculating averages, means, and percentages.

 Use relevant tools for more efficient data analysis

 As a UX researcher, you can opt to manually analyze both qualitative and quantitative data, but it’ll cost you time and effort that’s better spent actioning your insights.
-Using a UX data analysis solution can help automate much of the analysis process, speeding it up and freeing you up for other crucial tasks.
+Using a UX data analysis solution can help automate much of the analysis process, speeding it up and giving you more time for other crucial tasks.

 Ideally, you want to look for a flexible tool that offers all the data analysis solutions you need.
 If that same tool also offers complementary UX research methods that help with other aspects of the UX research process, like usability testing and card sorting, even better.

-We’ll discuss UX survey tools in-depth later on in this guide.
-Check out chapter four if you’re unsure where to start, weighing up your UX solutions, or wondering if you made the right choice.
+Check out chapter four for the top 7 UX survey tools if you’re unsure where to start, weighing up your UX solutions, or wondering if you made the right choice.

 Uncover trends and sentiments in minutes